Your phone system should support your business. If you use traditional phone lines, it likely does not.

 Cloud telephony, also known as hosted telephony or cloud calling, is a phone system hosted over the internet instead of traditional telephone lines.
 But that simple definition doesn’t capture what this really means for your business.

-- Your team can work from anywhere.
-With a cloud phone system, anything can be a business phone—desk phones, laptops, tablets, mobile devices.
-Your sales rep in Chicago sounds just as professional as your support team in the main office.
+- Teams work from any location.
+A cloud-based phone system lets laptops, tablets, or mobile devices act as business phones.
+A sales rep in Chicago sounds as professional as the support team in the main office.

 - You stop paying for unused lines.
 Traditional phone systems make you buy lines whether you use them or not.
 Cloud systems scale up and down with your actual needs.

 - Setup takes hours, not weeks.
-No technician visits, no rewiring your office, no waiting for phone company appointments.
+No technician visits, office rewiring, or phone company appointments are needed.

 The companies getting this right are seeing real results.
 They’re closing deals faster because their sales teams have better tools.
 They’re solving customer problems quicker because support has instant access to customer history.
 They’re saving money because they’re not paying for features nobody uses.